 - 7.5.1 A run was derived which was based on the baseline level of household growth for Knowsley, as indicated by the CLG produced household projections, discussed in Section 4 of this report.
-This shows that the anticipated annual household growth figure for Knowsley centres on a figure of around 360 additional households per annum.
+This shows that the anticipated annual household growth figure for Knowsley centres on a figure of around 241 additional households per annum, using the most recent projections (2011-based interim projections).
 Although it is recognised that these figures cannot be directly translated to an appropriate housing target due to methodological issues, the figure still represents a useful benchmark run for the purposes of this modelling exercise.
-Although additional models of household growth were investigated earlier in this report (e.g. from the Overview Study, and through updates to the CLG model using more up to date population projections), they are all of a very similar range, and it is considered that the 2008-based CLG figures represent the most reliable source for the purposes of this exercise. - 7.5.2 The following run has been modelled: - Run C: 360dpa Baseline annual household growth from CLG household projections
+Additional models of household growth were investigated earlier in this report (e.g. from earlier versions of CLG household projections, and from the Overview Study), but the Council is minded to utilise the latest set of projections from CLG for the purposes of scenario testing. - 7.5.2 The following run has been modelled: - Run C: 241dpa Baseline annual household growth from Interim 20011-based CLG household projections